-We are currently accepting submissions for the Fall 2018 issue until November 1st, 2018.
-Submissions received after this deadline will be considered for the Spring 2019 issue., with a deadline of April 1st, 2019.
+Our Fall 2019 submission portal is now open!
+Applications will remain open until November 11th, 2019, 11:59PM.
+Submissions received after this deadline may be considered for the Spring 2019 issue.
 Simultaneous submissions are allowed, but kindly notify us if accepted elsewhere.

 While Minetta Review is a student-run publication at New York University, you do not need to be matriculated in order to submit.
 We consider writing and artwork from talents across the country and around the world.